-“I feel sad that I have had to make this journey on my own but I know it is what Peter would have wanted.
-I can’t believe what a difference the scholarship has made; I know I have a ‘can-do’ attitude to everything.
+“I feel sad that I had to make this journey on my own but I know it’s what Peter would have wanted.
+I can’t believe what a difference the scholarship has made; I know have a ‘can do’ attitude to everything.
 I am going to make the most of my new confidence.
 The best thing ever said to me – ‘you are part of the FSDP family now’.
 Priceless!”Read Full Story

 Sponsored by Battle of Britain Memorial Flight and trained with Shadow Aviation at Old Sarum

 Born with a congenital absence of both legs, George has learnt to walk with the use of two prosthetic legs.
 As a consequence, he says, quite honestly he cannot judge what difference this has made to his life, as he has never really known anything different!

 “I found that FSDP really has helped me to begin to come to terms with my disability.
 I have begun to see it as a much smaller part of who I am and that it isn’t such a big deal to others.
 This improved level of confidence has led me to become far more active.
 I now go walking and swimming which has led to a huge improvement to my physical self.
 A healthy body goes hand in hand with a healthy mind which the flying scholarship has certainly helped to set in motion”